-This multipurpose facility which opened July 3rd, 2004, features innovative and energy efficient building design and integrated heating, cooling and renewable energy systems.
+This multipurpose facility which opened July 3rd, 2004, featured innovative and energy efficient building design and integrated heating, cooling and renewable energy systems.
 The building was destroyed by fire on March 24, 2016.
 The strawbale walls were left standing even after the roof had collapsed.
 The cause of the fire has not yet been officially released.

-The Eco-Centre is located just east of the Louis Riel Trail (Highway #11), one of the busiest and well-maintained highways in the Province of Saskatchewan, Canada.
-Situated approximately midway between the major centres of Saskatoon and Regina, and less than an hour's drive from Moose Jaw, the Eco-Centre is very accessible.
+The Eco-Centre was located just east of the Louis Riel Trail (Highway #11), one of the busiest and well-maintained highways in the Province of Saskatchewan, Canada.
+The location is situated approximately midway between the major centres of Saskatoon and Regina, and less than an hour's drive from Moose Jaw.

-The Eco-Centre is located on the edge of the scenic Arm River Valley, overlooking Arm Lake, Craik and District Regional Park and next to the Craik and District Golf Course.
+The Eco-Centre was located on the edge of the scenic Arm River Valley, overlooking Arm Lake, Craik and District Regional Park and next to the Craik and District Golf Course.

 Funding for the Eco-Centre was being generated through: